This reading can get a little heavy, so feel free to jump straight to the summary at TL;DR

 Added to this is the fact that our (external) environment[xii], and even our own (internal) thoughts, can affect us at the genetic level, and further shape our DNA [xiii].
 This means our evolution is constantly ongoing.

 But what does all this mean?
 It means that we are a complex, constantly evolving species.
 And while we have a set of ‘unchangable’ genes, we also have others that are designed to be impacted by the environment (including our own internal dialogue).
-From a leadership perspective, this is a massive impact.
+From a leadership perspective, this is important.
 As leaders, we all have the ability to influence the environment in which we work, the way we engage with each other, and even the way we (silently) engage with ourselves.
 This gives us an incredible opportunity to impact productivity, resilience, creativity and motivation.

 The main points to take away are: